-We get most of our business from customers who tell
+We get much of our business from customers

-their friends and clients to use our apps and templates.
+who tell their friends and clients to use our tools.

 Many do it for their own satisfaction.

 Others make referrals part of their business.